-Technology in cars such as GPS’s, smartphones and cameras are all prone to theft.
-Consider dash cam options that can record when the vehicle is off or avoid leaving the dash cam in your unattended vehicle.
+Technology in cars such as GPS, smartphones, and cameras is prone to theft.
+Consider dash cam options to record when the vehicle is off or avoid leaving the dash cam in your unattended vehicle.

 Dash Cams Only Have Frontal View